voxel51/fiftyone/docs/source/cli/index.rst

       -p PORT, --port PORT  the remote port to connect to -l PORT, --local-port PORT
-                            the local port to use to serve the App -i KEY, --ssh-key KEY an optional ssh key used to login -a, --desktop         whether to launch a desktop App instance
+                            the local port to use to serve the App -i KEY, --ssh-key KEY
+                            optional ssh key to use to login

 **Examples**